Middle White

 The Middle White is a British breed of domestic pig.
 It originated in Yorkshire, and derived from the Large White and the now-extinct Small White.
 It was recognised in 1852, and the first herd-book was published in 1884.
-It is a porker, reared for fresh pork (rather than for bacon or for lard like some other breeds of pig), and is characterised by a short and sharplyupturned snout.
-After the Second World War it came close to extinction; although numbers have recovered somewhat, it is listed by the Rare Breeds Survival Trust as "priority" – the highest level of risk.
+It is a porker – reared for fresh pork rather than for bacon or for lard like some other breeds of pig – and is characterised by a short and sharplyupturned snout.
+After the Second World War it came close to extinction; although numbers have recovered somewhat, it is listed by the Rare Breeds Survival Trust as "priority" – the highest level of risk of the trust.